kawashirov/distant-horizons/Readme.txt

 See the Forge Documentation online for more detailed instructions: http://mcforge.readthedocs.io/en/latest/gettingstarted/

-Step 1: open a command line in the project folder

-Step 2: run the command: "./gradlew setupDecompWorkspace"

-Step 3: run the command: "./gradlew eclipse"

-Step 4: Import project

-Step 5: Create a system variable called "JAVA_MC_HOME" with the location of the JDK 1.8.0_251 (This is needed for gradle to work correctly)
+Step 1: Create a system variable called "JAVA_MC_HOME" with the location of the JDK 1.8.0_251 (This is needed for gradle to work correctly)
-		And make sure it is used in the build.gradle file.

-Step 6: Import the lodcore and lodcore_source jar files into the referenced libraries.
+Step 2: replace JAVA_HOME with JAVA_MC_HOME in gradle.bat

+Step 3: open a command line in the project folder

+Step 4: run the command: "./gradlew geneclipseruns"

+Step 5: run the command: "./gradlew eclipse"

 Step 6: Make sure the eclipse has the JDK 1.8.0_251 installed.
 (This is needed so that eclipse can run minecraft)

+Step 7: Import the project into eclipse

 Other commands: